mikeroySoft/mrs-hugo/content/blog/pipeline-1.md

 categories = ["Hugo"]
 date = "2019-07-26"
-description = "A quick rundown of the pipeline that powers this site" featured = "pic01.jpg" featuredalt = "Pic 1" featuredpath = ""
+description = "A quick rundown of the pipeline that powers this site" featured = "pipeline.jpg" featuredalt = "Pic 1" featuredpath = "/img/2019/07/"
-linktitle = ""
+linktitle = "link-title"
-title = "mikeroySoft Pipeline Overview" type = "draft"
+title = "mikeroySoft Pipeline Overview" type = "post" draft = true
 +++

 ## the mikeroysoft.com pipeline

-As I mentioned in **[this post](https://www.mikeroysoft.com/blog/2019-07/go-for-hugo/)**, I had the desire to move off of Wordpress for some time.
+As I mentioned in **[this post](/blog/go-for-hugo/)**, I had the desire to move off of Wordpress for some time.
 Maintaining it just was getting boring.

 My wp installation, which was on an Ubuntu VM 'in the cloud' with a seperate VM for the db, kept running into issues.
 The docker image cache would fill up, and it kept getting hacked.
 Seemed like a great exercise to move my blog to something more 'cloud native' by way of using containers, kubernetes, and a continuously deploying pipeline.